Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 ### The "Zombie Children" problem

 The docs go into [detail about a problem](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) that can arise through React Redux hook usage.
-The docs have a lot of information on this issue but it's hard to a grasp of exactly how it would effect your code.
+The docs have a lot of information on this issue but it's hard to grasp exactly how it would affect your code.
 Let me know if you would like a video tutorial on this problem, reach out through the text box below or twitter.

 ## Conclusion

 Understand what you are optimizing for and choose the method that best suits that.
-If you don't know what that is and just want to get started using React Redux I recommend the hooks approach.
+If you don't know what that is and just want to get started using React-Redux I recommend the hooks approach.

 ## Additional Resources